Dark Woke: History

 In contrast to more centrist or establishment Democratic figures advocating for disciplined debate, lawmakers more aligned with progressive positions, including Virginia Representative Don Beyer and Ocasio-Cortez, demonstrated greater willingness to maintain confrontational approaches.
 Such approaches began to be raised, particularly towards Trump's pardon for January 6 defendants.

 The use of "dark woke" was catalyzed by an interaction between Democratic Representative Alexandria Ocasio-Cortez and conservative influencer Chaya Raichik.
-The exchange began when Ocasio-Cortez released an Instagram video explaining her absence from inaugural events, stating: “I don't celebrate rapists”.
+The exchange began when Ocasio-Cortez released an Instagram video explaining her absence from inaugural events, stating: "I don't celebrate rapists."
 After Raichik criticized Ocasio-Cortez on her @LibsofTikTok account by stating that Trump should sue her in reference to a defamation settlement against ABC News anchor George Stephanopoulos.
-Ocasio-Cortez replied, “Oh, are you triggered?
-Cry more.”
+Ocasio-Cortez replied, "Oh, are you triggered?
+Cry more."
 The reply garnered 17 million views, and led to several accounts praising the more direct, unscrupulous approach to resistance and using the "Dark Woke" phrase.

+Another early adopter of the aesthetic was Texas Representative Jasmine Crockett, who responded to right wing Representative Marjorie Taylor Greene claiming that Crockett's "fake eyelashes were messing up her reading" during a House Oversight Committee meeting by describing Greene as having a "bleach-blonde, bad-built, butch body", and later nicknamed paraplegic Texas Governor Greg Abbott "Governor Hot Wheels".
+In addition to politicians, commentators characterised as "Dark Woke" include Kyle Kulinski, Suzanne Lambert and the podcast I've Had It.

+Although this style of communication has been more associated with the progressive left, it has influenced some more moderate figures.
+For example, in a response to a January 2026 X post by Republican Representative Randy Fine claiming that stripping Democratic colleague Ilhan Omar of her US citizenship and deporting her "would solve" an alleged unexplained increase in her net worth, former Republican operative and Never Trumper Rick Wilson replied that "Hunting (Fine) with harpoons and whaleboats would solve all this", prompting responses including Fine being photoshopped in place of the whale in a promotional image for a 2011 TV miniseries adaptation of Moby-Dick.

 The term extended to real-life actions, including videos depicting vandalism of products associated with conservative figures, such as the Tesla Cybertruck.
+A media stunt by California Governor Gavin Newsom consisted of him showing off kneepads that he implied were for leaders "selling out" to the Trump administration.